AnnulusGames/LucidRandom/README.md

 ### Features
 * LucidRandom class based on UnityEngine.Random and adding many functions
 * Struct that handles minimum and maximum values
-* WeightedList class to handle weighted lists
+* WeightedList class to handle weighted elements

 ## Setup